 Embark on your maple journey with our renowned pancake breakfast/brunch in the cozy Horse Barn Canteen.
 Continue the experience with a delightful 10 to 15-minute stroll along the sugarbush trail, immersing yourself in the wonders of the sugarbush.
 Explore our sugar shack, inspect sap buckets, and savor the flavors of raw sap, partially cooked sap, maple sugar, and maple toffee against a backdrop of glistening snow.

-The Maple sugar shack awaits, welcoming visitors from 10:00 am to 2:00 pm throughout the experience.
+The Maple sugar shack awaits, welcoming visitors as they have 4 seatings for our pancake breakfast you can choose from during checkout: 9:30am, 10:30am, 11:30am, 12:30pm.
 After your venture in the Sugar Bush, return to our Heritage Barn to explore the Maple Syrup Museum of Ontario.
 Indulge in the tasting of our Award-Winning Maple Syrup grades, available for purchase alongside an array of maple products, locally sourced gifts, hot chocolate, and coffee.

 *Maple candy, pure maple syrup and gifts available at the Heritage Barn – Now accepting Cash, Credit and Debit